Emma Willard: Works

 Along with the profits made from the Troy Female Seminary, Willard also made a living from her writing.
 She wrote several textbooks throughout her lifetime, including books on history and geography.
 Some of her works are History of the United States, or Republic of America (1828), A System of Fulfillment of a Promise (1831), A Treatise on the Motive Powers which Produce the Circulation of the Blood (1846), Guide to the Temple of Time and Universal History for Schools (1849), Last Leaves of American History (1849), Astronography; or Astronomical Geography (1854), and Morals for the Young (1857).
 Willard's history and geography texts included women as well as men and emphasized the status of women as the primary determinant in whether a society could be described as civilized.

-Willard also published a book of poetry, The Fulfilment of a Promise (1831), with her most popular poem entitled "Rocked in the Cradle of the Deep," which she reportedly wrote while on an ocean voyage in 1839.
 In 1830, she made a tour of Europe.
 Three years later, she donated the proceeds from her book about her travels to a school for women that she helped to found in Athens, Greece.
-This book Letters from France & Britain was reviewed alongside Abby Jane Morrell's account of her travels in the sub Antarctic, and they were described as "the productions of our self-taught countrywomen who [are] ... creditable to their sex".
+This book was reviewed alongside Abby Jane Morrell's account of her travels in the sub-Antarctic, and they were described as "the productions of our self-taught countrywomen who [are] ... creditable to their sex".
+Willard also published a book of poetry, The Fulfilment of a Promise (1831).

+Her most popular poem, entitled "Rocked in the Cradle of the Deep," which she reportedly wrote while on an ocean voyage in 1839, was set to music by Joseph Philip Knight and became a very popular hymn in the 19th century.